leandromoh/RecordParser/README.md

 # RecordParser - Simple, Fast, GC friendly & Extensible

 RecordParser is a expression tree based parser that helps you to write maintainable parsers with high-performance in a simple way.
-It makes easier for developers to do parsing by automating non-relevant code, allowing the developer to focus on the essentials of mapping.
+It makes easier for developers to do parsing by automating non-relevant code, allowing you to focus on the essentials of mapping.

 ## RecordParser is a Zero Allocation Writer/Reader Parser for .NET Core